 You should raise your concern in the first instance, at any time, with either the nominated member of staff (e.g. Head Teacher/Deputy Head) or governor who is appointed as a contact for Whistleblowing concerns.
-For this school these roles are undertaken by [Insert names or roles here] (see key contacts).
+For this school these roles are undertaken by the Headteacher, Mr Edward Hobson.
 If the whistleblowing concerns involve the nominated member of staff or governor, you should raise your concern directly to the Chair of Governing Body.